What to Bring to Your Appointment

 - Papers for any foreclosures, repossessions or garnishments during the past year.

-- Copies of any divorce decree, divorce settlement, property settlement, separation agreement, financial disclosures, child support orders, GAL and spousal attorney’s fees.
+- Divorce judgment, martial settlement agreement, separation agreement, financial disclosures, child support orders, GAL & spousal attorney’s fees.

 - Papers relating to any timeshare you may own.